Port Washington Watershed Biodiversity Coalition

 A Watershed Approach to Collaboration

-The Port Washington watershed provides a natural boundary for our coalition’s stewardship areas to work together—one defined by the land, people, and water.
-A watershed is an area of land where all the water—rain, snow, groundwater, and streams—flows down-gradient into the same place, such as the subwatersheds of Manhasset Bay and Hempstead Harbor, which in turn drain into the Long Island Sound.
-Land-use changes that occur within a watershed affect the quality, quantity, and movement of water through that system.
+A watershed is an area of land where all the water — rain, snow, groundwater, and streams — flows down-gradient into the same place, such as the watersheds of Manhasset Bay and Hempstead Harbor, which in turn drain into the Long Island Sound.
 Surface waters and groundwater connect people, wildlife corridors, neighborhoods, parks, preserves, golf courses, roads, coastlines, and marine habitats into interconnected ecosystems.
 Healthy watersheds play a critical role in protecting water quality, reducing flooding, recharging groundwater, and supporting biodiversity.
-By working as a Watershed Coalition, we help ensure that land-use decisions are informed by how water, habitats, and communities are connected.
+Maintaining the connectivity of freshwater, terrestrial, and marine environments is of critical importance to the overall health of local ecosystems.
+The Port Washington watershed — defined by land, people, and the flow of water — provides a natural geographic unit for stewardship across Port Washington, Manhasset, Plandome, Roslyn, and adjacent communities (see watershed map, right).

 The Flagship and Umbrella Species that Connects Us: The Monarch Butterfly

 The Monarch is an ideal species for environmental education and engagement with the living world—inviting curiosity, wonder, and mystery.
+The Monarch butterfly connects us all; it traverses and cross-pollinates all eight of the Coalition’s stewardship sites, as well as other natural habitats including meadows, forest edges, roadsides, and home gardens.
 The Port Washington Monarch Alliance was founded in 2017 as ReWild Long Island’s community outreach and education wing.
-The Monarch butterfly connects us all; it traverses and cross-pollinates all eight of the Coalition’s stewardship sites, as well as other natural habitats including meadows, forest edges, roadsides, and home gardens.

 Monarch butterflies are threatened by climate change and the widespread loss of habitat, especially in the Midwest due to modern agricultural land-use practices.
 Monarch populations have declined by approximately 80% from their peak in 1996.
 Biologists have determined that there is a strong possibility that this species, given its tumultuous population crashes and rebounds, could become extinct in the coming decades unless action is taken.
 We can help reverse this trend by planting milkweed and establishing Monarch Waystations.
 Monarch Waystations are sites containing nectar-producing plants and, crucially, milkweed (Asclepias spp.), which is the only genus of host plants on which Monarchs will lay their eggs and that supports the Monarch’s complete life cycle from egg to caterpillar to chrysalis to adult.
+Butterflyweed (Asclepias tuberosa) is displayed on the right both in flowers and in the Guggenheim meadow.

-An umbrella species, creating habitat for Monarch butterflies also supports a great diversity of other wildlife.
-Milkweed plants are the documented larval host plants for six additional species of butterflies and moths, fourteen other dependent invertebrate herbivores, and eighteen predatory invertebrate species.
-In addition, fifteen birds, including declining species, have been reported to use milkweed plants: eleven species that hunt for and predate invertebrates attracted to milkweed, and four species that use milkweed fibers for their nests.
-Other local umbrella species include the Eastern box turtle, mole salamanders, the wood frog, diamondback terrapin, the North American river otter, the Eastern coyote, the Great Horned Owl, and the Osprey.
+The Monarch is a strategic umbrella species in that rallying behind and creating habitat for Monarch butterflies is also habitat that supports an umbrella of a great diversity and abundance of other wildlife.
+Milkweed plants are the documented larval host plants for six additional species of butterflies and moths, at least fourteen other dependent invertebrate herbivores, that are predated by over a dozen invertebrate species.
+In addition, roughly fifteen birds have been reported to use milkweed plants for catching insects and to use milkweed fibers for their nests.
+Other local umbrella species that our community supports rallying behind include the Eastern box turtle, mole salamanders, the wood frog, diamondback terrapin, the Eastern coyote, the Great Horned Owl, and the Osprey.

 Recent Panel Discussions and Presentations